 Pamela Williams is originally from London, England.
 Firmly ensconced in the heartland, she calls Kansas City home.
 When she is not creatively expressing art through words, she is designing unique, artistic, perfectly imperfect leather handbags, helping women express their true personalities and honor their survivor stories.
 She has numerous appearances showcasing her creations on local TV highlighting imperfection is beautiful.
 Her loves persist; rogue, grape mommy juice, husband, son, and canine children.
-She has completed her memoir which will be available the first week in May 2020.
+She has completed her memoir, available July 7th, 2020.

 “Signs Are All Around.”